potnanny/installer/README.md

 Installation script for the potnanny greenhouse controller for raspberry pi

 ## Prerequisites
-- Potnanny requires Python 3.9
+- Potnanny requires Python 3.11
-- Raspberry Pi OS, Debian version: 11 (bullseye) or higher is recommended.
+- Raspberry Pi OS, Debian version: 12 (bookworm) or higher is recommended.
 - Must be connected to the internet.

 ## Usage